-Working previously with companies like The Ellen Degeneres show, Netflix, Buzzfeed, MTV, Hulu, Fox, the Las Vegas Raiders, and more, Carrie harnessed her freelance media and television career to create success in freelancing!
+Working previously with companies like The Ellen Degeneres show, Netflix, Buzzfeed, MTV, Hulu, Fox, the Las Vegas Raiders, and more, Carrie harnessed a freelance media and television career to create success!

 Today on the blog, we are covering Carrie’s story using her television, media, and production skills and her journey in freelancing.
 Carrie shares what she does in freelance media and television and her family life balance now!

 Living in Las Vegas, Carrie has been in the media and television industry since college.
 While there, she got an internship with the Ellen Degeneres show and eventually scored a full-time position as a Production Assistant.